 Best Time to Visit Kuldhara Haunted Village.

 So, when to visit haunted places in Rajasthan?
-Let’s dig in to the Kuldhara travel season.
+Let’s explore the travel season for Kuldhara.

-So, avoid middle of the day during hot months.
-Similarly, he stones also reflect heat like an oven.
+So, avoid the middle of the day during hot months.
+Similarly, his stones also reflect heat like an oven.

 Safety Tips for Visiting Haunted Places like Kuldhara.